Lamont-Labs/QuantraVision/docs/README.md

-# QuantraVision Documentation Hub
+# QuantraVision Apex Documentation Hub

-**Central documentation index for QuantraVision Android application**
+**Central documentation index for QuantraVision Apex Android application**

-Welcome to the QuantraVision documentation.
+Welcome to the QuantraVision Apex documentation.
 This page provides quick navigation to all project documentation organized by category.

 ---